sailpoint-oss/golang-sdk/api_beta/docs/Methods/IAIRoleMiningAPI.md

 	"fmt"
 	"os"
   beta "github.com/sailpoint-oss/golang-sdk/v2/api_beta"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    sessionId := 8c190e67-87aa-4ed9-a90b-d9d5344523fb # string | The role mining session id # string | The role mining session id
+    sessionId := `8c190e67-87aa-4ed9-a90b-d9d5344523fb` // string | The role mining session id # string | The role mining session id
-    potentialRoleId := 8c190e67-87aa-4ed9-a90b-d9d5344523fb # string | A potential role id in a role mining session # string | A potential role id in a role mining session sorters := populariity # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **popularity** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **popularity** (optional) filters := applicationName sw "AD" # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **applicationName**: *sw*  **entitlementRef.name**: *sw* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **applicationName**: *sw*  **entitlementRef.name**: *sw* (optional) offset := 0 # int32 | Offset into the full result set.
+    potentialRoleId := `8c190e67-87aa-4ed9-a90b-d9d5344523fb` // string | A potential role id in a role mining session # string | A potential role id in a role mining session sorters := `populariity` // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **popularity** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **popularity** (optional) filters := `applicationName sw "AD"` // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **applicationName**: *sw*  **entitlementRef.name**: *sw* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **applicationName**: *sw*  **entitlementRef.name**: *sw* (optional) offset := 0 // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) # int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) limit := 250 # int32 | Max number of results to return.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) limit := 250 // int32 | Max number of results to return.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) # int32 | Max number of results to return.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) count := true # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) count := true // bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.Beta.IAIRoleMiningAPI.GetExcludedEntitlementsPotentialRole(context.Background(), sessionId, potentialRoleId).Execute()
-	resp, r, err := apiClient.Beta.IAIRoleMiningAPI.GetExcludedEntitlementsPotentialRole(context.Background(), sessionId, potentialRoleId).Sorters(sorters).Filters(filters).Offset(offset).Limit(limit).Count(count).Execute()
+	//resp, r, err := apiClient.Beta.IAIRoleMiningAPI.GetExcludedEntitlementsPotentialRole(context.Background(), sessionId, potentialRoleId).Sorters(sorters).Filters(filters).Offset(offset).Limit(limit).Count(count).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `IAIRoleMiningAPI.GetExcludedEntitlementsPotentialRole``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)